halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 Indeed, this is an instance of Ubuntu 20.04.
 Why is this important to know?

 One big reason is because Ubuntu 20.04 uses the "hybrid" implementation of cgroups v1 and v2.
+Cgroups v1 introduces the `release_agent` and `notify_on_release` behaviors (defined in [Section 1.4 of the official group documentation](https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt)).

-This effectively means that your containers will "borrow" this hybrid behavior.
-Modern Linux distributions have moved entirely to cgroups v2, which retired the `release_agent` and `notify_on_release` behaviors.
-Since this OS uses them, however, we can successfully run the *cgroups* exploit via the privileged container:
+Although this was intended to allow custom "cleanup" behaviors for cgroups, an attacker could leverage a custom release agent to achieve persistent remote-code execution.
+Understandably, modern Linux distributions have moved entirely to [cgroups v2, which retired the `release_agent` and `notify_on_release` behaviors](https://man7.org/conf/lca2019/cgroups_v2-LCA2019-Kerrisk.pdf).

+Docker uses control groups as one of its main "Linux primitives," so a host running cgroups v1 will enable containers to use release agents.
+If the container is unprivileged, it can use release agents within the container's namespace only.
+However, if the container is privileged, an attacker can achieve [remote code execution on the host itself](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes).

+Since this OS uses cgroups v1, it will enable the custom release agent behaviors.
+We can successfully run the cgroups exploit via the privileged container:

 ```bash
 mkdir /tmp/cgrp && mount -t cgroup -o rdma cgroup /tmp/cgrp && mkdir /tmp/cgrp/x